QuangDuc-HUST/DL.20221.04.ActionRecognition/README.md

 #### On your browser, go to <a href="http://127.0.0.1:8000" class="external-link" target="_blank">127.0.0.1:8000</a>

-#### Chose model type, upload the video that you want to make prediction and get the result!!!
+#### Chose model type, upload the video (use video from UCF101 dataset only) that you want to make prediction and get the result!!!